 Here in this video, you can see the perfect kettlebell swing form.

 Is there anything else that can cause neck problems?

 It’s all about self-awareness.

 Sometimes you may find that your form is decent, but you still experience some level of discomfort.
 That happens too.

-So he you must think outside of the box what can be the problem.
+So here you must think outside of the box about what can be the problem.

 Remember that there may be something else in your training routine that aggregates the neck, and swings just make it worse.

 - It’s like pouring gasoline into a fire.

 - Start by addressing the correct form.